GGCL7/AIP_MDL/README.md

 # Dataset for this study
 We provided our dataset and you can find them [Dataset](https://github.com/GGCL7/AIP_MDL/tree/main/Dataset)

+# Feature generator
+We provided our code and you can find them [Feature generator](https://github.com/GGCL7/AIP_MDL/tree/main/Feature%20generator)

 # Use our model
 We developed three models, and you can find the pre-stored models at [Model](https://github.com/GGCL7/AIP_MDL/tree/main/Model).